O-GlcNAcylation & mechanism of action of OGA inhibitors

 (Picture created with BioRender.com)

 Since the effects of OGA inhibitors go beyond tau and α-synuclein to other CNS proteins, they also have the potential to produce symptomatic relief for clinical indications where there remains a large unmet medical need, including cognitive dysfunction, agitation, and sleep disorders.
-With their multi-modal mechanism of action, OGA inhibitors can be monitored during clinical development by tracking fluid, imaging, and digital biomarkers of disease modification and symptomatology.
+Asceneuron leverages fluid, imaging, and digital biomarkers to monitor the treatment of patients with OGA inhibitors.